 Have you completed and mailed your application for temporary licensure, Practicum Documentation, and the Supervisory Agreement Form along with a copy of your supervisor’s license to the Texas State Board of Examiners of Professional Counselors?

 Sit back now and wait!
-It can take from four to six weeks before your application is approved and your experience begins working with your LPC Intern Supervisor.
+It can take from four to six weeks or more, before your application is approved and your experience begins working with your LPC Intern Supervisor.

 The process of supervision involves deepening your therapeutic skills, knowledge of process, theory, ethical standards and application to a variety of clients.
 Supervision helps by giving you with feedback with case reviews as you grow into your role as a professional counselor.
 I will help you set goals for your growth along the way and ensure that you are well prepared for independent licensure as a professional counselor.
 Together we will create your personal career-related goals that will be part of the supervisory process.